Metro-Goldwyn-Mayer: Metro-Goldwyn-Mayer Pictures

-MGM purchased 20 percent of Rainbow Media Group from Cablevision Systems for $825 million in 2001.
+In 2000, Kirk Kerkorian announced that MGM would release two major films in 2002—Rollerball and Hart's War.
+These were likely the last films in the original post-May 1986 library of Metro-Goldwyn-Mayer (MGM) titles dating back to Poltergeist II: The Other Side, before significant corporate changes, such as Compaq's merger with Hewlett-Packard in May 2002, reshaped the broader media and technology landscape.
+MGM purchased 20% of Rainbow Media Group from Cablevision Systems for $825 million in 2001.
 MGM attempted to take over Universal Studios in 2003, but failed, and was forced to sell several of its cable channel investments (taking a $75-million loss on the deal).

 In January 2002, MGM formed the MGM Entertainment Business Group with lawyer Darcie Denkert as president.
 This placed her in charge of MGM on Stage, the company's theatrical arm.
 Her friend Dean Stolber joined her as co-president of the theatrical unit.

+On May 27, 2003, MGM re-acquired full home video distribution rights to its films internationally, while Fox would continue to distribute on behalf of MGM in select developing regions.

 MGM Holdings

 Bidding war and corporate reorganization

-In 2002, Kerkorian put MGM up for sale again, with a suggested sale price of $7 billion.
-In 2004, many of MGM's competitors started to make bids to purchase the studio, beginning with Time Warner.
-It was not unexpected that Time Warner would bid, since the largest shareholder in the company was Ted Turner.
-His Turner Entertainment Group had risen to success in part through its ownership of the pre-May 1986 MGM library.
+In 2002, Kerkorian again put MGM up for sale, with a suggested sale price of $7 billion.
+In 2004, many of MGM's competitors started to make bids to purchase MGM, beginning with Time Warner.
+Time Warner's bid was expected, since the company's largest shareholder was Ted Turner, whose Turner Broadcasting System had merged with Time Warner in 1996.
 After a short period of negotiations with MGM, Time Warner was unsuccessful.
 The leading bidder proved to be Sony Corporation of America, backed by Comcast and private equity firms Texas Pacific Group (now TPG Capital, L.P.), DLJ and Providence Equity Partners.
 Sony's primary goal was to ensure Blu-ray Disc support at MGM; cost synergies with Sony Pictures Entertainment were secondary.
 Time Warner made a counter-bid (which Ted Turner reportedly tried to block), but on September 13, 2004, Sony increased its bid of US$11.25 per share (roughly $4.7 billion) to $12 per share ($5 billion), and Time Warner subsequently withdrew its bid of $11 per share ($4.5 billion).
 MGM and Sony agreed on a purchase price of nearly $5 billion, of which about $2 billion was to pay off MGM's debt.
 From 2005 to 2006, the Columbia TriStar Motion Picture Group domestically distributed films by MGM and UA.

+However, problems quickly arose between MGM and Sony.
+The largest issue was Sony failing to meet sales projections for MGM's catalog on DVD; when this occurred, Providence Equity brought in Harry Sloan as chairman of MGM.
+Sloan began to champion MGM's future as being independent of Sony as opposed to a label under Sony control; other issues both between MGM and Sony as well as inside both companies began to manifest, resulting in MGM reestablishing itself as an independent studio.